-Successful trainees will undertake a comprehensive programme to gain Qualified Teacher Status and the PGCE (Postgraduate Certificate in Education) in conjunction with our partner universities.
+Successful trainees will undertake a comprehensive programme to gain Qualified Teacher Status and the PGCE (Postgraduate Certificate in Education) in conjunction with our partner university.

-In order to apply you need to be a graduate or in your final year at university, and you need GCSE Maths and English grade C or above (and C in Science for Primary training places).
+In order to apply you need to be a graduate or in your final year at university, and you need GCSE Maths, English and Science grade C or above.

 What is School Direct?

 School Direct is a school based route into teaching.
-As a School Direct trainee with Cranford Community College and our ITT provider, the TEACHING LONDON SCITT, you'll learn alongside inspiring, passionate teachers with outstanding pedagogical skills.
+As a School Direct trainee with Berkeley Academy and our ITT provider, the TEACHING LONDON SCITT, you'll learn alongside inspiring, passionate teachers with outstanding pedagogical skills.
 We will train you to become successful, confident, effective teachers, well equipped to teach in a dynamic and vibrant London Primary School.

-As a School Direct trainee you will be employed here or in one of our partnership schools as an unqualified teacher.
-You will undertake entirely 'on the job' teacher training, allowing you to gain the qualifications and practical skills required to become a teacher.
+As a School Direct trainee, you willl undertake entirely 'on the job' teacher training, allowing you to gain the qualifications and practical skills required to become a teacher.